1st Horse (Skinner's Horse): Uniforms

 The old 1st Lancers wore yellow uniforms (uniquely in the British Empire) and the old 3rd wore dark blue.
-The "yellow" was actually close to mustard in shade but led to the regiment being nicknamed "Canaries" or "Yellow Boys" from its formation.
+The "yellow" was actually close to mustard in shade and led to the regiment being nicknamed "Canaries" or "Yellow Boys" from its formation.
 Each regiment had the full-dress (mounted) long 'Kurta' worn with a turban and cummerbund for all ranks, also a full-dress (dismounted) or levee, dress for British officers only.
 These were not in general use after 1914 but could still be worn by officers on special assignments (e.g. as an aide-de-camp) or while attending court functions.
 The merged Skinner's Horse was assigned a dark blue full dress with yellow facings in 1922 but by 1931 the historic yellow and black had been restored.
 The yellow mess jacket and black waistcoat of the old 1st Bengal Lancers was adopted by the 1922 regiment of Skinner's Horse and was the cold weather mess dress until 1939.
 All six of these various uniforms are in the collection of the National Army Museum.

 The cap badge of the regiment prior to independence consisted of a central rose over crossed lances, with a crown between the lance-heads.
 A scroll below bears the inscription, 'Himmat-I-Mardan Madad-I-Khuda'.
 The present cap badge replaced the crown by a horse mounted by a cavalryman.